-I can provide some perspective as an area resident for the last 17 years, who drives past the proposed site every day.
+I can provide some perspective as an area resident for the last 18 years, who drives past the proposed site every day.
 With the existing structures and density, Islington Avenue just does not have enough capacity, and is gridlocked during the morning rush.
 It takes as much as 12 minutes just to get from Napa Valley Avenue to Rutherford Road, a distance of only about 1.3 km.
-In my 17 years here, it has only gotten worse, not better.
-With the addition of 106 vehicles due to this development, the situation will be untenable.
+In my 18 years here, it has only gotten worse, not better.
+This is the present-day condition of traffic, which does not factor in the additional traffic that will result from a new high-density twin-tower project already commencing construction at 9691 Islington Avenue, just across the street from this proposed site.
+It also does not factor in the additional traffic that will result from the townhouse complex already under construction at 9560 Islington Avenue, just south of the proposed site.
+With the addition of 106 vehicles due to this applicant's development, the situation will be untenable.

 Page 27 of the applicant's Transportation Study And Parking Study document states that "Under all analysis scenarios, the study intersections are operating with acceptable delays and sufficient capacity."
-I am confident that the people who deemed these delays to be "acceptable" certainly do not live in the area, and are not impacted by them in the least.
+The people who deemed these delays to be "acceptable" certainly do not live in the area, and are not impacted by them in the least.